12 Jyotirlingas of India: Legends, Locations, and Significance

 Image Source

 The Kedarnath Temple is located in Rudraprayag, Uttarakhand.
 This Jyotirlinga is shaped like a pyramid and is believed to be the hump of a bull/buffalo.
 It is one of the four Char Dham Yatra temples.
 In the year 2013, around 5000 people died in a flash flood here.
-The temple remains closed for six months in a year.
+The temple remains closed for six months a year.
 The story of Kedarnath is like this (Shiva Purana, 4.19):

-One day with some desires in mind, Pandavas came to Kedareshwara.
-On seeing them, Lord Shiva assumed the form of a buffalo and began to run away, but undeterred Pandavas caught him by the tail and implored him to grant their wishes.
+One day, with some desires in mind, the Pandavas came to Kedareshwara.
+On seeing them, Lord Shiva assumed the form of a buffalo and began to run away, but undeterred, Pandavas caught him by the tail and implored him to grant their wishes.
 He stood there with his face bent down.
 His head portion went and remained fixed in the city of Nayapala.
 He asked them to worship him in that trunkless form.
 Pandavas did so and obtained what they desired.
 That is why the Shiva Lingam at Kedarnath is in a pyramid shape.

 12. Ghrishneshwara Jyotirlinga: